tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/05_Diff_expression.md

 ## In preparation to run DESeq2, create separate collections for the counts files for Mock 12 hr and HIV 12 hr.
 - In the **Tools** panel search bar, type **Apply Rule to Collection**
 - Choose **125:featureCounts on collection 85: Counts**

+First, we filter for the samples of interest:
 - Click **Edit**
-- Click Filter, then **Using a Regular Expression**
+- Click **Filter**, then **Using a Regular Expression**
 - Under **Regular Expression?**, type HIV_12 (Do not put any extra spaces following the expression).
 This is a regular expression which will match any file that contains the string **HIV_12**
-- Click Apply and the list of files in column A should show three samples:
+- Click Apply and the list of files in column A should show two samples:

 <img src="../img/HIV_12.png" width="300">

+Galaxy requires that lists have an identifier column
 - Click **Rules**, and then **Add/Modify Column Definitions**
 - Click **Add** Definition, then **List Identifier(s)**, select **A**, click Apply
 - Click **Save**